 - Psychologist.
 A psychologist has a doctoral degree in psychology, which is the study of the mind and behaviors.
 After completing graduate school, a psychologist completes an internship that lasts two to three years and provides further training in treatment methods, psychological theory, and behavioral therapy.
 Licensed psychologists are qualified to do counseling and psychotherapy and provide treatment for mental disorders.

-- Licensed Clinical Social Worker.
+- Licensed clinical social worker (MSW).
 A clinical social worker has at least a master’s degree in social work and training to be able to evaluate and treat mental illnesses.

 Among mental health professionals, only psychiatrists are able to prescribe medication.
 Although psychotherapy was originally the purview of psychiatry, many psychiatrists today focus largely on medication management – a reality that is enforced by the financial disincentives created by insurance companies.
 Psychiatrists can earn much more for three 15-minute sessions of medication management than they can for one 45-minute session of talk therapy.

-The good news is, there are many approaches consumers can take to find affordable therapy.
-Here are five ways to negotiate a better rate:
+The good news is, there are many approaches people can take to find affordable therapy.
+Here are a few ways to negotiate a better rate:

 1) Sliding scales.
 Almost all therapists offer sliding scales for patients who are paying out of pocket, and/or for people with limited resources.
 If you are already seeing a therapist or interviewing possible candidates, be sure to ask about discounted rates, which can be as much as 30% below the self-pay rate.